 In order to do so, we need to understand investment vehicles such as exchange-traded funds, exchange-traded notes, and mutual funds.

 This section of Money For the Rest of Us Plus has lessons on getting started, the different types of investment vehicles, and selecting a brokerage account.

 What Should You Do Next?

 A successful investment portfolio will have multiple return drivers.
 That means it will have a variety of asset categories whose returns will differ from one another as the factors that determine their long-term returns will differ.

-Now that you understand the basics of stocks and bonds, ETFs and funds, as well as how to select a brokerage account, the next step is to learn about other asset classes you can add to your investment portfolio.
+Now that you understand the investment vehicles, the next step is to learn about the types of asset classes that can be added to your investment portfolio.